HIRWA13/HIRWA13/README.md

 - 👯 I’m looking to collaborate with other programers and developers
 - 🥅 2023 Goals: Learn almost the basics of software engineering
 - ⚡ How I have Fun: I love to sing and play piano
-- 😻 Other things I do aside of being a programmer, I offer handyman services in kigali
+- 😻 Other things I do aside of being a programmer, I play Basketball

 ## ✉️ Reach me on: